rushabh31/portfolio/content/about.md

 ---
 title: "About Me"
 watermark: "About"
-image: "img/author.jpg"
+image: "img/about.svg"
-description : "I am working as a professional UI/UX Designer since 2007.
-Worked in more than 200 live projects and also with more than 120 different clients!"
+description : "I am a full-time Data Scientist with 5+ years of experience in (but not limited to) designing predictive models using machine learning and different statistical methods.
+A newbie in NLP, trying to solve problems using Named Entity Recognition!"
 layout: "about"
 weight: 2
 prev_page: "welcome"